 If you received a Notice from the Assessors office your appeal rights expire on the day indicated on that notice- usually either 30 or 90 days after the notice was mailed.
 If you did not receive a Notice from the Assessor's office the appeal period for Tax Year 2014 closes January 15, 2015.
 A Notice is not a tax bill.
 Over half of all taxpayers appeal in December through the middle of January.
 Appeals are handled in the order received and there is a process to be followed.
 File your appeal early to avoid delays caused by volume.

 Paying your tax bill while under appeal:

-All objections (appeals) received were acknowledged in writing, and information on paying tax bills while under appeal was included in our response.
+All objections (appeals) received are acknowledged in writing, information on paying tax bills while under appeal is included in our acknowledgement.

 If your appeal has not been resolved by the time the bill is due, you must pay your bill as issued no later than the due date.